-Fayetteville Fire Department rescues German Shepherd from icy lake | Arkansas Democrat Gazette
+Fayetteville Fire Department rescues German shepherd from icy lake | Arkansas Democrat Gazette

-FAYETTEVILLE -- The Fire department was called Thursday to an ice rescue for a dog that had fallen through the frozen surface at Lake Fayetteville, according to a Facebook post by the department.
+FAYETTEVILLE -- The Fayetteville Fire Department was called Thursday to an ice rescue for a dog that had fallen through the frozen surface at Lake Fayetteville, according to a Facebook post by the department.

-Upon arrival, members of Ladder 4 and Battalion 2 discovered Monroe, a local German Shepherd, who had dropped through the ice about 75 yards from the lake shore while chasing ducks, the post states.
+Upon arrival, members of Ladder 4 and Battalion 2 discovered Monroe, a German shepherd who had dropped through the ice about 75 yards from the lake shore while chasing ducks, the post stated.

 Monroe was struggling and nearly exhausted by the time the crew were able to reach her, the department posted.